oVirt/ovirt-site/source/feature/uiplugins.html.md

 *   Get runtime plugin configuration (optional)
 *   Customize API options that affect specific features of plugin API (optional)
 *   Register relevant [event handler functions](#Application_event_reference)
-*   Notify UI plugin infrastructure to proceed with plugin initialization
+*   When ready, notify UI plugin infrastructure to proceed with plugin initialization

 Following code snippet illustrates the above mentioned pattern:

-    // Get plugin API for "ExamplePlugin" using "parent" due to plugin code being evaluated within an iframe context
+    // Get plugin API for "ExamplePlugin", using "parent" due to plugin code being evaluated within an iframe context
     // Note that "parent.pluginApi" is subject to Same-Origin Policy, this implies WebAdmin HTML page and plugin host
-    // page must be on same origin, i.e. this holds true when using UI plugin infrastructure to serve plugin resource files var api = parent.pluginApi('ExamplePlugin');
+    // page must be on same origin, which holds true when using UI plugin infrastructure to serve plugin resource files var api = parent.pluginApi('ExamplePlugin');

     // Get runtime plugin configuration, i.e. custom configuration (if any) merged on top of default configuration (if any)